IDYA Covered Call Strategy

 Frequently asked questions

-A covered call on IDYA is the covered call strategy applied to IDYA (stock).
+- A covered call on IDYA is the covered call strategy applied to IDYA (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With IDYA stock trading near $28.16, the strikes shown on this page are snapped to the nearest listed IDYA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IDYA stock at $36.47 on the most recent close, the strikes shown on this page are snapped to the nearest listed IDYA chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the IDYA covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the IDYA covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current IDYA market-implied 1-standard-deviation expected move is approximately 18.78%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The IDYA market-implied 1-standard-deviation expected move in the same options snapshot is approximately 13.59%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.